seeu-inspace/easyg/web3/README.md

 ### Centralization

 Most of the time, for competitive audits, this would be marked as a known issue or no issue.
 However, for a private audit, you should always report it.
-This especially if it’s behind a proxy, at least to cover yourself from any responsability.
+This especially if it’s behind a proxy, at least to cover yourself from any responsibility.

 → An example of an hack: [UK Court Ordered Oasis to Exploit Own Security Flaw to Recover 120k wETH Stolen in Wormhole Hack](https://medium.com/@observer1/uk-court-ordered-oasis-to-exploit-own-security-flaw-to-recover-120k-weth-stolen-in-wormhole-hack-fcadc439ca9d).